 Like learning any new skill lacemaking takes time, perseverance and an initial outlay for equipment.
 The good thing is that apart from a few consumables, like thread, the equipment you buy will last you many years - my original straw pillow is now 35 years old and still serviceable.

 Many items can be bought second hand on sites such as ebay or gumtree.
-Mainly Lace sell a kit for around £40 and The Lace Guild also sell starter sets that include everything apart from the pillow.
+Harlequin Lace and Mainly Lace both sell starter kits.

 In each section below I have given the names of some suppliers as a starting point for you to investigate equipment - there are many more and you should enjoy searching the internet before you plump.

 There are two types of pillow, the first type being flat, and either round or square.
 More expensive models have blocks or rollers to facilitate moving the lace up if you are making a large edging, but a simple pillow is adequate for many items and there are techniques for moving lace without the need for a block pillow.
 I would advise you to purchase one of at least 18 inches (approx. 45 cm) in diameter, smaller ones can feel cramped when you start to use more bobbins.

 The second type of pillow is the Honiton pillow, this resembles a squashed football and is filled with straw.
 I am not aware of any suppliers for new pillows of this type.
 Honiton lace is very fine, and unless your eyesight is exceptional, I do not recommend a beginner to start with this, especially when only attending a short course.

 Mainly Lace - Polystyrene and the traditional (more expensive) straw filled ones.

 Again there are two types - the Midland bobbin which has spangles (beads) on the bottom and the Honiton bobbin, which is much more slender and has a pointed end with no spangle.